sslover/node-express-api-boilerplate/readme.md

 However, a slight annoyance here is that **every** time you change your code, you'll need to stop and restart your server.

 A better option is to auto restart your server after you make some changes to your code.
 To do this, install **Nodemon**.
-[Nodemon](https://github.com/remy/nodemon) will watch your files and restart the server for you.
+[Nodemon](https://github.com/remy/nodemon) will watch your files and restart the server for you whenever your code changes.

 Install Nodemon (you only need to do this **once**).
 In Terminal type,